vivek0803/imdb_data_set_ETL/README.md

 Missing or blank regions are kept as `XX`, so alternate-title rows are not dropped just because region is unknown.

-### Why There Is No `episodes/` Partition

-The current pipeline does not ingest `title.episode.tsv`, so it does not write `data/lake/episodes/` and does not create `imdb.episodes`.
-TV episodes still exist in `imdb.titles` as rows where `titleType = 'tvEpisode'`; what is missing is the parent-series relationship and season/episode numbering from `title.episode.tsv`.

 ---